ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 - Added awaitMessage functions shortening down the code massively
 - Improved new debug messages
 - Incorporate often used combination of functions into 1 function reducing the lines of code

+Changelog (v1.3)
+- Fixed gdraw and gend
+- Improved code and fixed winner drawing issue (potential) (May of only drawn from the first 100 players)
+- Gave more clarity to which item someone won from gdraw and which message it came from
+- Fixed giveaway ending overwriting the intial title
+- Giveaway ending now supports the new embed layout
+- New field showing the status of the giveaway
+- Fixed gdraw filters for new format

 Upcoming Plans
 - None at the moment, feel free to dm me Pike#3369 for any suggestions!